seoyunch/seoyunch/README.md

 # Official Repository of seoyunch
-### Hi😄 my name is Choi seoyun.
+### Hi😄 my name is Choi seoyun."
-Im a student of Gachon university and my major is AI.
+I am a university student preparing to become a developer.".

 <!--
 **seoyunch/seoyunch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.